 • Please report spills immediately to law library staff so the spills can be cleaned up.
 Anyone responsible for damaging computers, printers, or similar equipment is liable for repair or replacement costs.

 Tobacco products are prohibited in the Law Library building.

 Law Library Computer Labs

-Three computer labs are available in the Law Library: one on the Lower Level (Room 028), and two on the Second Floor (Rooms 226 and 228).
+Two computer labs are available on the Second Floor of the Law Library (Rooms 226 and 228).
 Each computer offers software for word processing, e-mail, Internet access, LEXIS, WESTLAW, and other applications.
 Law Library labs are open only to currently enrolled Cumberland law students and faculty.
 To ensure security, law students are required to use their I.D.s and passwords to log in and out of the network each time they use a Law Library computer.

 If you have lost or have never obtained a password for network/e-mail, you will need to go to Computer Services, Brooks Hall, Room 329 (phone 726-2662).
 This building is across the lawn, directly south of the Law Library.

 Laptops and Wireless